Custom Adapters

 app = FastAPI()

-TOOL_CALL_SECRET = "your-product-tool-call-secret"
+TOOL_CALL_SECRET = "your-template-tool-call-secret"

 @app.post("/bedrock/search-leads")